 setTimeout

-and create a handle by which the Python-side code can call it:
+and creating a handle by which the Python-side code can call it:

 = {}